yzdxs/learn-anything/readme.md

 [Here](https://github.com/nikitavoloboev/my-notes/tree/master/links) are some websites that I really like and often frequent to supplement my research and curiousity.

-I am also an avid collector of [quotes](https://github.com/nikitavoloboev/my-notes-mindmaps/tree/master/quotes).
-I am actually making a website to ease the pain of storing and collecting private quotes, for now some of them will reside here.

 I also love to collect and curate images with [Pixave](http://www.littlehj.com).
 You can view them [here](https://github.com/nikitavoloboev/my-notes-mindmaps/tree/master/images#here-are-all-of-the-albums-and-images-that-i-have-collected-over-the-years).

 I also write articles on [Medium](https://medium.com/@NikitaVoloboev).
 [Here](https://github.com/nikitavoloboev/my-notes/tree/master/articles) you can take a full look at all the articles I have written indexed by tags with small descriptions of each article.